mcci-catena/arduino-lorawan/README.md

 - v0.3.2 is just documentation changes.

-- v0.3.1 adds documentation (in this file, in the [Required Libraries](#required-libraries) section) describing the need for the [catena-mcciadk](https://github.com/mcci-catena/Catena-mcciadk) library.
+- v0.3.1 adds documentation (in this file, in the [Required Libraries](#required-libraries) section) describing the need for the [`catena-mcciadk`](https://github.com/mcci-catena/Catena-mcciadk) library.
 No code changes.

 - v0.3.0 adds support for the Murata module.
-It requires V2.1.0 of the arduino-lmic library.
+It requires V2.1.0 of the `arduino-lmic` library.

-- v0.2.5 added support for the extended band plans, and requires V2.0.2 of the arduino-lmic library.
+- v0.2.5 added support for the extended band plans, and requires V2.0.2 of the `arduino-lmic` library.

 ## Notes

-> - Terry Moore of MCCI was the principal author of **arduino-lorawan**.
+> - Terry Moore of MCCI was the principal author of **`arduino-lorawan`**.
 > - Many thanks to Bob Fendrick for assistance in preparing initial test units.
-> - **MCCI** and **Catena** are registered trademarks of MCCI Corporation. **LoRaWAN** is a trademark of the LoRa Alliance.
+> - **MCCI** and **Catena** are registered trademarks of MCCI Corporation. **LoRaWAN** is a registered trademark of the LoRa Alliance.
 All other trademarks are the properties of their respective owners.
 > - This document initially composed with [StackEdit](https://stackedit.io/); now maintained using Visual Studio Code.